 At the end of the project, the railroad corridor travels in proximity to the Squannacook River Area (MHC Inventory Number GRO.S), an area of West Groton also referred to as Thompsonville.
 Thompsonville was once the site of small settlement and saw mill owned by Asa Howard Thompson along the banks of the Squannacook River.
 When this mill closed in 1901, the site was sold to the Groton Leatherboard Company and gifted to the Town of Groton as the Squannacook Wilderness Reservation.
 This site is now known as the Bertozzi Conservation Area as shown in Figure 11.
-(FST to add)

-0 1,200 2,400 Feet Scale: Figure 11: Local Historic Districts Squannacook River Rail Trail Townsend & Groton, Massachusetts
+Figure 11: Local Historic Districts and Areas

+Squannacook River Rail Trail

+Townsend & Groton, Massachusetts